KevinLapagna/tcpfailover/README.md

 - a Deployment with that container
 - Services and Routes to make this container accessible from the outside

-The defaults can be seend and changed in [values.yaml](helm/tcpfailover/values.yaml).
+The defaults can be seen and changed in [values.yaml](helm/tcpfailover/values.yaml).

 After cloning the repository, you can install the Helm Chart with

 ```# helm install --create-namespace -n <yournamespace> <yourapplicationname> helm/tcpfailover```